rintoprie/operating-system-course/README.md

 # operating-system-course
-Some assignment from my course Operating System
+Some assignments from my course Operating System